Hi, for these particular infrared heating panels reviews I wanted to determine which is the warmest heater that uses infrared.

 - As with all of these infrared panel heaters, there’s no moving air so no dust, so no asthma issues

-- Lots of designs to choose from – might be a tough decision, although it is a good “problem” to have 🙂
+- There are a few sizes to choose from – might be a tough decision, although it is a good “problem” to have ?

 One of our firm favourites!